Writs of Execution

 If a District Court abstract is docketed in the Circuit Court, the limitation for the enforcement of that District Court judgment is extended to twenty years from the date of the original District Court judgment, regardless of the disposition of the documents in the District Court.
 See VA Code §16.1-69.55(B)(4).

-These writs are designed to help the plaintiff obtain property that, by the Court's order, are to be turned over by the defendant to the plaintiff.
-There is no waiting period for an issuance of a Writ of Possession.
+These writs are designed to help the plaintiff obtain property that, by the Court’s order, are to be turned over by the defendant to the plaintiff.
+There is no waiting period for an issuance of a Writ of Possession or Eviction.

 Return of Specific Property